 After consistent growth in individual income tax credit claims between tax years 2005 and 2006, tax credit claims fell slightly in 2007.
-Between tax years 2008 and 2013 claims have averaged \$173.8 million per year with tax credit claims exceeding \$200 million in 2012 and 2013 (see Table 2).
-For tax year 2013, Earned Income Tax Credit claims increased over 109 percent from tax year 2012 due to the rate of the credit being increased from 7 percent to 14 percent of the federal credit.
-Total individual tax credit claims increased over 16 percent from claims made in 2012.
+Between tax years 2008 and 2013, claims have averaged \$183.2 million per year with tax credit claims exceeding \$200 million in 2012 and \$300 million in 2013 (see Table 2).
+For tax year 2013, Earned Income Tax Credit claims increased over 110 percent from tax year 2012 due to the rate of the credit being increased from 7 percent to 14 percent of the federal credit.
+Total individual tax credit claims increased over 49 percent from claims made in 2012.
 This included two new individual income tax credits, the Taxpayers Trust Fund Tax Credit and the Volunteer Firefighter and Emergency Medical Services Personnel and Reserve Peace Officer Tax Credit.
+Without the new tax credits the growth of claims would have been only 5.8 percent.
 The Taxpayers Trust Fund Tax Credit is reported in Table 2, but is not reported in Tables 8 or 9 because it is not a contingent liability against the General Fund but is funded by a transfer from the Taxpayers Trust Fund.

 The majority of tax credits claims made against corporation income tax are for the Research Activities Tax Credit.
 In tax years 2001 through 2005, Research Activities Tax Credit claims accounted for over 80 percent of the dollars of all corporate income tax credit claims.
 Since 2006, the Research Activities Tax Credit has accounted for about 55 percent of the total credits.
 Recently, there has been tremendous growth in the amount of "Other Credits" claimed.
-"Other Credits" claims historically accounted for 5 to 10 percent of all corporate claims; in tax years 2006 through 2011 as new credits were introduced, those claims accounted for almost 43 percent of corporation tax credit claims.
-Due to the availability of IA 148 data, starting in 2006, "Other Credits" can be separated into nonrefundable and refundable credit claims other than the credits listed separately and are presented as such in Table 2.
+"Other Credits" claims historically accounted for 5 to 10 percent of all corporation claims; in tax years 2006 through 2011 as new credits were introduced, those claims accounted for 43 percent of corporation tax credit claims.
+Due to the availability of IA 148 data, starting in 2006 "Other Credits" can be separated into nonrefundable and refundable credit claims other than the credits listed separately and are presented as such in Table 2.
 Tax year 2011 is the most recent complete year of claim data.

-In tax years 2006 through 2011, on average, almost 74 percent of nonrefundable tax credit claims made on the IA 148 were claimed against individual income tax (see Table 3).
+In tax years 2006 through 2011, on average, over 73 percent of nonrefundable tax credit claims made on the IA 148 were claimed against individual income tax (see Table 3).
 In those years, nonrefundable tax credit claims were made against corporation income, franchise, individual income, insurance premium, replacement, and sales and use taxes.
-The majority of IA 148 refundable claims in all four years was claimed against corporation income tax, averaging 78 percent of all refundable tax credit claims (see Table 4).
+The majority of IA 148 refundable claims in all four years was claimed against corporation income tax, averaging almost 78 percent of all refundable tax credit claims (see Table 4).
 Since 2006, refundable tax credit claims made on the IA 148 have been claimed against corporation income, franchise, individual income, insurance premium, and replacement taxes.